Ravindra-Raut/course_oor/README.md

 You might also want to think a bit ahead of time how you will arrange your desktop while following the course.
 You will want to have both your browser (for following the live stream) and R/RStudio open at the same time and ideally put them side-by-side (otherwise, you will have to switch back and forth between these windows, which will become tedious rather quickly).
 So, unless you have a large monitor, two computers/monitors (i.e., one for the stream, one for R/RStudio) would be ideal.

-~~Just as an idea, you could also consider following the course together with other people as a group and set up a computer/projector to show the stream, while everybody can work on their own computer/laptop to follow along.~~ (scratch that; this is not a good idea at the moment)
+~~Just as an idea, you could also consider following the course together with other people as a group and set up a computer/projector to show the stream, while everybody can work on their own computer/laptop to follow along~~ (scratch that; this is not a good idea at the moment).

 ## Chat (Purpose and Rules)